 Allergies manifesting as rashes, hives, diarrhea, or abdominal pain

 Carbohydrate inhibition from excessive fiber interfering with nutrient absorption

-Phytic acid content reducing mineral absorption like iron and zinc
+Phytic acid content reduces mineral absorption like iron and zinc

-Omega-3 fat oxidation after cooking producing trans fats
+Omega-3 fat oxidation after cooking produces trans fats

 Counsel with both your pediatrician and pediatric feeding therapist before incorporating chia into your child’s diet.